stefanos1316/my_curriculum_vitae/markdown/index.md

 * Jounral Articles
      * Stefanos Georgiou and Diomidis Spinellis.
 Energy-Delay Investigation of Remote Inter-Process Communication Technologies.
 In JSS [Submitted for review on 17th of May 2019] <br />
      * Stefanos Georgiou, Stamatia Rizou, and Diomidis Spinellis.
 Software Development Life Cycle for Energy-Efficiency: Techniques and Tools.
-Accepted from publication in ACM Computing Surveys 2019. <br />
+Accepted for publication in ACM Computing Surveys 2019. <br />
 [[Preprint](GRS19.pdf)]